davidvossel/kubevirtci/cluster-provision/README.md

 * `k8s-1.10.11` k8s-1.10.11 cluster based on the centos7 image, provisioned with kubeadm
 * `k8s-1.11.0` k8s-1.11.0 cluster based on the centos7 image, provisioned with kubeadm
 * `k8s-1.13.3` k8s-1.13.3 cluster based on the centos7 image, provisioned with kubeadm
+* `k8s-1.13.7` k8s-1.13.7 cluster based on the centos7 image, provisioned with kubeadm
 * `k8s-multus-1.10.4` k8s-1.10.4 cluster based on the centos7 image and uses multus CNI, provisioned with kubeadm
 * `k8s-multus-1.11.1` k8s-1.11.1 cluster based on the centos7 image and uses multus CNI, provisioned with kubeadm
 * `k8s-multus-1.12.2` k8s-1.12.2 cluster based on the centos7 image and uses multus CNI, provisioned with kubeadm